tgirke/rcf/pages/manuals/manuals_linux-cluster_login.md

 The `Logon Type` can be either `Interactive` or `Key File`, this depends on if you have setup [Password+DUO](#passwordduo) or [SSH Keys](#ssh-keys) respectively.

+For Mac Users:

+We support `Cyberduck` as the recommended GUI application for file transfer. [cyberduck](https://cyberduck.io/download/).
+When using `Cyberduck`, you must click `Open Connection` then select SFTP in the first drop down box.
+In the server field, enter `secure.hpcc.ucr.edu` and `Port 22` should be entered by default.